Skip to main content

 At Northern Medical Practitioners in Newcastle, we offer assessment and removal of suitable dermatofibromas in a medical setting for patients who prefer removal rather than ongoing monitoring.

-Dermatofibromas explained
+Dermatofibromas Explained

 A dermatofibroma is a benign fibrous skin lesion that develops within the deeper layers of the skin.
 They are often firm, well defined and may dimple when pinched.